 News releases and announcements

-Be sure to check our monitors often, and follow the state health guidance.
-We'll keep posting updates here and on our Facebook page.
+Air quality is back to being good throughout our jurisdiction following recent wind and rain storms.
+But wildfires continue to burn, so be sure to keep checking our monitors often, and follow the state health guidance.
+We'll post updates here and on our Facebook page.

 July 24, 2015 - Air quality readings good during Shell refinery flare incident